 - As per FIDE’s laws, you cannot refuse a promotion.

-Rules to Capture game pieces
+Rules to Capture Game Pieces

 To capture a piece, you need to replace your opponent’s piece with one of yours.
 Here are the rules for capturing chess game pieces: